Positive Scripting for Customer Service

-Advisors are an undervalued source of customer insight and you can gather a lot of beneficial feedback by talking to your advisors about their experiences of using the script.
+Advisors are an undervalued source of customer insight and you can gather a lot of beneficial feedback by talking to your them about their experiences of using the script.

 For example, do they feel that there is too much information on the page?
-Or, that the conversation would flow more naturally if you swapped the order of questions two and three?
+Or that the conversation would flow more naturally if you swapped the order of the questions?

 Talking to your advisors about their experience can help gather insight early on, before it shows up in your deeper analysis further down the line.

 3. Look at Where Customers Are Exiting the Conversation

 You should also analyse where and when your customers are exiting the conversation, especially if you notice a trend of customers exiting the conversation after Question 3.

 A trend for mid-way exit points could highlight a customer engagement issue in your script.
 For example, your sales script could be introducing prices too early on in the conversation.

 Look at what is happening at key points in the conversation, then alter and review anything that doesn’t seem to be working well.

 Thanks to William Hare at QuickScripts for sharing his advice on how to design, test and review your scripts for maximum success.

 For more tips on what language you should be using in your contact centre scripts, read our articles: